subvod/examples/README.md

 [TCGRW.MD](https://github.com/subvod/examples/blob/master/TCGRW.MD) - Referential document containing weapon, vehicle, and NPC data gathered while playing **Tom Clancy's Ghost Recon Wildlands**.

-[ASUS ROG Zephyrus G14 (2021) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.
+[ASUS ROG Zephyrus GA401QM (2021 G14) Review](https://github.com/subvod/examples/blob/master/2021-ASUS-ROG-Zephyrus-G14-GA401QM-Review.md) - A not-so-in-depth review of the **2021 ASUS G14** because I'm a fucking normie piece of shit.

 And in case you haven't noticed already... yes, there will be some marginally crude language and possible references to comic mischief here and there.
 If you've even the slightest amount of mental fortitude, you'll do just fine.
 Otherwise, if you can't handle either of those or are so in favor of having your freedoms taken away just so mine do as well (while those who take those freedoms retain their own): bitch boys need not read further but instead [watch this](https://youtu.be/j22bnzmjcQM).

 # MISCELLANEOUS

-*A collection of jottings.*
+*A collection of jottings.
+These are tools and references I've used in the past, distant and recent.
+I do not link to things I've not used/tried myself for credibility reasons.
+It wouldn't make a whole lot of sense if I just linked to things with which I've no experience.*

 ## System Utilities